sergevar/paulgrahamblog/cleaned/mit.md

 To be safe either (a) don't use code written while you were still employed in your previous job, or (b) get your employer to renounce, in writing, any claim to the code you write for your side project.
 Many will consent to (b) rather than lose a prized employee.
 The downside is that you'll have to tell them exactly what your project does.

 [4] Geshke and Warnock only founded Adobe because Xerox ignored them.
 If Xerox had used what they built, they would probably never have left PARC.

-Thanks to Jessica Livingston and Robert Morris for reading drafts of this, and to Jeff Arnold and the SIPB for inviting me to speak.

-Comment on this essay.